dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/index.md

 ~~~

  In the code above, we invoke the
- `- (void)setCameraMode:(DJICameraMode)mode withCompletion:(DJICompletionBlock)block;` method of DJICamera to change the camera mode.
-Here we add two UIAlertViews to show warnings when the user set DJICameraMode failed.
+ `- (void)setMode:(DJICameraMode)mode withCompletion:(DJICompletionBlock)completion;` method of DJICamera to change the camera mode.
+Here we add two UIAlertViews to show warnings when the user set `DJICameraMode` failed.

 ### 2. Working on the Record Action